 A projector getting hot is a regular occurrence.
 It is a challenge nearly all projectors, whether LCD or DLP, face.

-Projectors produce heat when the lamps heat up to create a projection, and the brighter and clearer you want the projection to be, the higher the amount of heat produced.
-Sometimes as high as 300 degrees.
+Projectors produce heat when the lamps heat up to create a projection, and the brighter and clearer you want the projection to be, the greater the amount of heat generated – at times, as much as 300 degrees.